-Turn off the radio then turn on you will see the red light blinking in the opening where the connector is just removed, we should have a red blinking light.
-This tells us that fiber optic from this unit is working.
+Turn off the radio, then turn it on.
+You will see the red light blinking in the opening where the connector is removed; we should have a red blinking light.
+This tells us that the fiber optic from this unit is working.

 Next, turn the unit off and check the end of the cable(connector) if it blinks, and if this one blinks red light, it is telling us that fiber is working.

-In most cases, if you are not seeing that red-light blink from the radio, then the radio is causing the problem.
+In most cases, if you do not see that red-light blink from the radio, then the radio is causing the problem.

-Using a screwdriver, take out and remove the screw on top of the fan and check for any water damage, fan failure from dust, and damaged cable.
+Using a screwdriver, remove the screw on top of the fan and check for any water damage, fan failure from dust, and damaged cable.

-When you open the frame take a look if there is any sign of burnt-out circuit and look carefully on the opposite side of electronic, take an in-depth look in all parts (components, chips, resistors, transistors, chipset, cables, fiber cable, etc.) Make sure to look at the fiber optic cable connection that comes with two black wires that go to the reader.
+When you open the frame, take a look if there is any sign of a burnt-out circuit and look carefully on the opposite side of the electronic.
+Take an in-depth look at all parts (components, chips, resistors, transistors, chipset, cables, fiber cable, etc.) Make sure to look at the fiber optic cable connection with two black wires that go to the reader.

 Use a flashlight to check every connection, every chip, every cable, and do a detailed inspection carefully.

-If you know how to use a voltmeter, do a volt check and test all resistors (be extremely careful when testing resistors).
+If you know how to use a voltmeter, conduct a volt check and test all resistors (be extremely careful when testing resistors).
 Attach your meter probe to the first resistor on the board after the power supply.
-Locate this by finding the power supply and tracing the circuit you reach a resistor.
+Locate this by finding the power supply and tracing the circuit until you reach a resistor.
 Turn on the ignition and note the reading.
-There is an allowable tolerance of 5% variance in relation to the power listed in the User Manual you have.
+In the User Manual, there is a tolerance of 5% variance for the power.
 Any other reading outside of this variance tells us a faulty resistor.
-A zero reading in voltmeter tells us a blown resistor.
+Zero reading on the voltmeter indicates a blown resistor.

 Sometimes the memory chips in the unit get corrupted.